 The new Catechism of the Catholic Church is used to guide a study of Catholic theology as a whole.
-This course helps synthesise programme's students review and the theological component at the same time as they write personal philosophical syntheses.
+This course helps students to review and synthesise the programme's theological component at the same time as they write personal philosophical syntheses.
 It builds on the opening course, The Second Vatican Council, and enables students to integrate their studies of African traditional religions, other world religions, and scripture into a perspective of contemporary Catholic theology.
 It illustrates both the relation between philosophy and theology, and the content and context for religious education.
 (15 Credits)